Why Are Mosquitoes Attracted to Me?

 Estimated read time: 2 minutes

 Nectar and blood are mosquitoes' favorite food, meaning mosquitoes are automatically attracted to humans from the get-go.
-Nectar gives the necessary nourishment to adult mosquitoes, while females rely on the protein in our blood for the production of eggs.
-Research has shown that people with blood Type O are more attracted to mosquitoes than those with other blood types.
+Nectar gives the necessary nourishment to adult mosquitoes, while females rely on the protein in our blood to produce eggs.
+Research has shown that people with blood Type O are more appealing to mosquitoes than those with other blood types.

 Mosquitoes also tend to favor people who emit more carbon dioxide when they breathe—this is why adults are more likely to be bitten than children.
 Since humans exhale carbon dioxide through their noses and mouth, mosquitoes tend to migrate toward our heads.

-Mosquitoes may be more attracted to you if you’re expecting, as pregnant women exhale about 21% more carbon dioxide.
+If you're expecting, mosquitoes may be more attracted to you as pregnant women exhale about 21% more carbon dioxide.
 According to studies, women in the late stages of pregnancy are more likely to be bitten by mosquitoes than non-pregnant women.

 Mosquitoes are also attracted to sweat on human bodies.
 Besides carbon dioxide, mosquitoes can smell the lactic acid, uric acid, ammonia, and other compounds emitted in sweat.
 Mosquitoes also prefer warm bodies.
 Because of this, physical activity increases mosquito bites by up to 50%.
 Conversely, it’s also why it’s so easy to get bitten by mosquitoes when sitting outside on a hot, humid summer day.